Size: 5453 acres

 The richness of the shortgrass prairie arises not solely from the diverse flora, but also from the thousands of seasonal wetlands and playas which freckle the landscape, playing host to thousands of migrating waterfowl and water birds who depend entirely on these unassuming waterbodies as they navigate an otherwise arid expanse.

-Nowhere better is this on display than on the 5,400-acre Phoenix Ranch, a working cattle ranch located in the Rio Mora Valley near Watrous, NM.
+Nowhere better is this on display than on the 5,400-acre Phoenix Ranch West, a working cattle ranch located in the Rio Mora Valley near Watrous, NM.
 The property falls within the Rio Mora Conservation area, a federally designated region encompassing 962,000 acres in the Rio Mora Watershed.
 It includes the new Rio Mora National Wildlife Refuge, a 4,600 acre refuge along the Mora River that is directly adjacent to the Phoenix Ranch West.

 On NMLC’s regular monitoring visits to the ranch, it is not uncommon to flush a pair of breeding American avocets or watch a long-billed curlew probe for insects while his mate incubates the young-of-the-year.
 Piping plovers, killdeer, greater yellowlegs, and if one is lucky, a Mountain Plover, can be seen on the ranch all or part of the year, not to mention the hoards of wintering waterfowl during wet years.